xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc20/approve-max.md

     - approveMax
     - polygon
     - sdk
-description: 'Approve max amount on the root token.'
+description: 'approveMax method can be used to approve max amount on the root token.'
 ---

 `approveMax` method can be used to approve max amount on the root token.